 Some people have a natural affinity and knack for finding great pieces of real estate.
 You

-should consider these issues if you’re thinking about being a landlord:
+should consider these issues if you’re thinking about becoming a landlord:

 - If you are moving and considering turning your residence into a rental, ask yourself this: If I were buying a piece of rental property, would I choose this one above all others available?
 If not, sell the house while you can still avoid taxes on the profit.